Questions About Checking Overdrafts

 Automatic bill payments made through your debit card may still be paid, and a fee will be charged even if you have not opted in.

 Yes.
-Besides Overdraft Privilege, we also offer an Easy Line of Credit (ELOC), (a revolving line of credit attached to your checking account) and Overdraft Transfer, an automatic transfer from your Rollstone Bank & Trust savings account.
+Besides Overdraft Privilege, we also offer an Easy Line of Credit (ELOC), (a revolving line of credit attached to your checking account) and Overdraft Transfer, an automatic transfer from your Rollstone Bank & Trust savings or checking account.
 With an ELOC, you are charged interest on your outstanding balance.
 Each Overdraft Transfer is assessed a fee, currently $5.

 The easiest way to avoid overdrafts is to keep track of your transactions and balance.
 You are also less likely to overdraw if you keep extra money – a cushion – in the account.
 Use Online Banking to check your accounts, and sign up for balance alerts, so you get notified when your balance falls below an amount you choose.